ahmedabdulrashed1-code/data-analysis-projects/README.md

 # Overview
 This project focuses on exploring, cleaning, analyzing, and visualizing a dataset using Python and Jupyter Notebook.
 The goal is to extract meaningful insights and present them in a clear, reproducible way.
 # Tools & Technologies
-Python
+Python /
-pandas
+pandas /
-NumPy
+NumPy/
 Matplotlib / Seaborn
-Jupyter Notebook
+Jupyter Notebook /
-Git & GitHub
+Git & GitHub /
 Power BI (for visualization)

 # Analysis Steps